ahuxford/NekML/README.md

 3) Copy the forpy_mod.F90 file from NekML's 'files' directory to your local Nek5000 installation's 'core/3rd_party' directory.

-4) Whenever using NekML, a copy of the provided "makefile_usr.inc" file located in NekML's 'files' directory must be in the run's directory .
-For example, 'examples/ext_cyl' contains "makefile_usr.inc" because it is a Nek5000 run directory that uses NekML.
+4) Whenever using NekML, a copy of the provided "makefile_usr.inc" file located in NekML's 'files' directory must be in the directory you want to run Nek5000 in.
+For example, 'examples/save_h5py' contains the "makefile_usr.inc".

-5) When you run "makenek" you'll need to run it twice to complete the compilation of Nek5000 with NekML.
+5) When you run "makenek" you'll need to run it twice (i.e. run make clean, makenek, makenek) to complete the compilation of Nek5000 with NekML.

 ## Examples

 `save_h5py`
 - This example follows the `ext_cyl` example included with Nek5000.
 Here, we actively pull a velocity field on-the-fly from Nek5000 and call a Python function that writes the field to a h5 file using h5py.

+`serial_train`
+- This example follows the `ext_cyl` example included with Nek5000, but with an example on-the-fly training of a neural network.
+The goal of the network is to predict each node's y-velocity using only the local x-velocity as an input.
+- The network is trained on-the-fly, using live simulation data from every timestep within the simulation- This example of on-the-fly training negates the large data space needed for saving every timestep's solution data, which would be needed for the conventional, post-simulation training of a neural network.